 Not keeping track of your content marketing success means you have no evaluation of your control marketing plan.

 You are spending hours and hours in your content marketing endeavors, but do you know what sort of content is generating maximum end result?
-Another common content marketing mistakes is abandoning your content after you are done with the creation process.
+Another common mistake is abandoning your content after you are done with the creation process.
 How do you know then, that what you have done has worked?
 What if it’s not doing that well, but because you never checked, you keep the “tried’ approach for the future creation process.

 Content platforms like Quora, YouTube, and many others have their own analytics.
 If you are using WordPress, it also offers its own analytics to make it easy for you to analyze how your content marketing strategy is working out.
 Another great way to check your website traffic is by making a free account on Google Analytics.